Home Warranty HVAC Coverage: What's Included, Limits & Replacement Rules

 Comprehensive home warranty plans cover the most common heating components, including:

-• Gas furnaces — burners, heat exchangers, gas valves, and ignitors
+• Gas furnaces, including burners, heat exchangers, gas valves, and ignitors

-• Heat pumps — both the heating and cooling modes
+• Heat pumps, both heating and cooling modes

-• Hydronic/hot water heating systems — circulator pumps, zone valves
+• Hydronic/hot water heating systems, including circulator pumps and zone valves

 • Electric heating elements and coils

-• Forced-air system components — blower motors and fans
+• Forced-air system components like blower motors and fans

-Some providers, like American Home Shield, go a step further by covering malfunctions caused by rust, corrosion, or even lack of maintenance — a notable advantage over competitors.
+Some providers, like American Home Shield, go a step further by covering malfunctions caused by rust, corrosion, or even lack of maintenance, a notable advantage over competitors.
+For a deeper dive into furnace specifics, see our home warranty furnace coverage breakdown.

 Cooling System (Air Conditioning) Coverage

-Central AC units get the most attention in home warranty marketing, and for good reason — replacement costs range from $5,000 to $12,000+.
+Central AC units get the most attention in home warranty marketing, and for good reason.
+HVAC replacement costs between $5,000 and $22,000, with an average of $7,500 based on unit type and home size, and average HVAC replacement costs run between $7,500 and $15,500 in 2026.
 Standard covered components include:

 • Central air conditioning condensers and compressors